corsen2000/vim-mode-tutor/tour.md

 Sample - The quick brown fox jumped over the lazy dog.
 Fix Me - The quick quick quick brown fox jumped over the lazy lazy lazy dog.

+# Extra commands

+There commands are not needed because your editor will have its own shortcuts but it may be easier to use the vim mode shortcut instead.

+## Undo

+* u -> undo the last action
+* usually just an alias to the editors basic undo command

+Fix the sentence and then undo it.

+Sample - The quick brown fox jumped over the lazy dog.
+Fix Me - The quick brown fox jumped over the lazy